-Overall Evaluation, Recommendations and Action Plan
+Recommendations and Action Plan

-- Please evaluate the unit in terms of best practices in the field.
-If there are widely accepted standards for the field, please use those as a general guide to the evaluation (no need to evaluate criteria by criteria, but keep the standards in mind).
-CAS standards may be relevant for many student services areas. - Evaluate the unit's action plan.
+- Evaluate the unit's action plan.
 Are the recommendations supported by evidence?
-Are the items included reasonable and achievable? - Please respond to any specific questions or issues for which the unit or College has asked for feedback. - With only current resources or a modest infusion of new ones, what specific recommendations could improve the program, marginally or specifically?
-What recommendations do you have to help the program improve or strengthen?
+Are the items included reasonable and achievable? - Please respond to any specific questions or issues for which the unit or College has asked for feedback. - What recommendations do you have to help the unit improve or strengthen?